money

 Tracking down your pensions

 First of all, it’s worth knowing that many pension providers are obliged to send members of their schemes annual statements to keep them updated on how much their pension contains.
 It’s important to write to your old pension providers to let them know if your address changes.
-You can help locate old pensions by using the Pension Tracing Service (Opens in new window) Updating your address when you move could make a difference.
-The Association of British Insurers estimates that 1.6 million pension pots worth billions of pounds are forgotten about due to people moving home.
+You can help locate old pensions by using the Pension Tracing Service Updating your address when you move could make a difference.
+The Association of British Insurers estimates that as of September 2023 1.6 million pension pots worth over £19bn are forgotten about due to people moving jobs.

 Work out what type of pension you have